camila-stefano/TP1-Skill-Factory/README.md

+Checkpoint #1 :heavy_check_mark:
-Skill Factory by Avalith.
+Preparing our first project in Skill Factory by Avalith :rocket: using HTML, CSS and JS. :sparkles:

-First project. //
+Made by Alan Vilalte and Camila Victoria Stéfano. :art: